Club: PAOK FC | Opening: 1959 | Capacity: 28,703 seats

 Address: Mikras Asias, Toumpa Stadium, Thessaloniki, 54351

-Toumba Stadium is located in a dense urban area, which means that you can also find the odd local bar or restaurant around.
+Toumba Stadium is located in a dense residential neighbourhood, which means that it won’t be too hard to find the odd local bar or restaurant.
 Thessaloniki has the reputation to have a great nightlife though, and eating and drinking can therefore better be done in central Thessaloniki or on the waterfront.

 There are no hotels directly near Toumba Stadium, but a few on the coast at 20 to 30 minutes walking from the stadium such as Queen Olga Hotel and Makedonia Palace.
 Otherwise, there are plenty of options in Thessaloniki’s city centre.